Detailed Guide forRespiratory Therapists in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Respiratory Therapists in California is $80,632 annually, or $38.76 hourly.
-The median wage for Respiratory Therapists in San Diego County is $74,230 annually, or $35.69 hourly.
+The median wage in 2016 for Respiratory Therapists in California was $80,632 annually, or $38.76 hourly.
+The median wage for Respiratory Therapists in San Diego County was $74,230 annually, or $35.69 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits generally include medical, dental, life, and vision insurance as well as vacation, sick leave, holidays, and retirement plans.
 Some employers may provide tuition or licensing assistance.

 Job opportunities should be good, especially for RTs with cardiopulmonary care skills or experience working with infants.
 Much of the increased demand will come from substantial growth in the middle-aged and elderly population—a development that will heighten the incidence of cardiopulmonary disease.
 Job growth will also result from the expanding role of RTs in case management, disease prevention, emergency care, and the early detection of pulmonary disorders.

 Advances in inhaled medications and in the treatment of transplant patients, heart attack and accident victims, and premature infants (many of whom are dependent on a ventilator during part of their treatment) will also increase the demand for the services of respiratory care practitioners.